 INDIVIDUAL SCHOOL ACCOUNTS 7220

 The Board authorizes the maintenance of appropriate individual school accounts.
 The Board shall appoint a treasurer for each school upon recommendation of the Superintendent.
+The school treasurer shall be bonded in accordance with Policy 7020.
 The principal shall be responsible for proper administration of financial activities of the school in accordance with law and appropriate accounting practices and procedures.

 Only the principal may give final approval to purchase materials, equipment, and services which the school is authorized to purchase from the individual school funds.
 No obligations shall be made by a principal if the total exceeds the amount of funds in the appropriate account of the individual school.
 Obligations incurred by the principal in excess of funds on hand will be considered to be the personal obligation of the principal and the principal may be held personally liable for payment of the obligation.

 Each payment made at the individual school level shall be made on a check signed by both the principal and school treasurer or assistant treasurer.
 Neither signature may be a stamp or facsimile.
-Monies raised by a student organization shall be expended for the benefit of the students in that organization.
+Monies raised by a student organization shall be expended for the benefit of students.

 Principals shall file with the Board the name of the bank in which their school funds are deposited and the name of the local school treasurer.
 A monthly financial statement of all funds shall be filed with the Superintendent.